 RCW provides business and occupation (B&O) tax credits to certain persons engaged in manufacturing and research and development activities.
 These credits are intended to stimulate the economy by creating employment opportunities in specific rural counties and community empowerment zones of this state.
 The credits are as much as $4,000 per qualified employment position.
 This rule explains the eligibility requirements and application procedures for this program.
-It is important to note that an application for the tax credits must be submitted to the department of revenue before the actual hiring of qualified employment positions.
+It is important to note that an application for the tax credits must be submitted to the department of revenue (department) within ninety consecutive days after the first qualified employment position is filled.
 See subsection (6) of this rule for additional information regarding this application requirement.
-This tax credit program is a companion to the tax deferral program under chapter 82.60

 (2) Who is eligible for these tax credits?

 Subject to certain qualifications, an applicant (person applying for a tax credit under chapter 82.62